material-components/material-components-web/docs/migrating-from-mdl.md

 ### Content Distribution Network (CDN)

-While MDL is available over a CDN, there’s currently no equivalent in MDC-Web (it’s in the plans for the future, though!).
+While MDL is available over a CDN, there’s currently no equivalent in MDC Web (it’s in the plans for the future, though!).

 In the meantime, you can take advantage of the [unpkg CDN](https://unpkg.com/), which automatically provides distribution for all NPM packages.

-For easily getting all MDC-Web CSS:
+For easily getting all MDC Web CSS:

 ```
 https://unpkg.com/material-components-web@latest/dist/material-components-web.css